Hantavirus infections

 What is a hantavirus infection?

-People can get infected with hantaviruses upon contact with rodents such as rats or mice and their droppings.
-People can also get infected with the viruses from dust that has been stirred up.
-This sometimes happens, for example, when cleaning a dusty shed or attic.
+People can get infected with hantaviruses upon contact with rodents such as rats or mice and their excretions.
+The virus can also be caught from dust that has been stirred up if it contains dried animal excretions.
+This can happen when cleaning out a dusty shed or loft, for example.
 The disease is similar to the flu, but often also damages the kidneys.
 Severe forms of the disease are rare, but can be fatal.

 In Germany, the prevalence of the disease varies from year to year.
 It depends how many rodents there are that can transmit the pathogen.
-In the last eight years the illnesses reported by health authorities and state offices were between 161 and 2,823 per year.
-Hygiene rules and avoiding contact help to protect people from being infected and therefore from the illness.
+In the last 10 years, the number of cases reported by health authorities and state offices were between 143 and 1,747 per year.
+Hygiene rules and avoiding contact with rodents help to protect people from catching an infection and becoming ill.

 What are the symptoms of a hantavirus infection?